applejuice0906/my-note/README.md

 - **Firebase** (Logic and Database)

 The tech stack of the app is rather simple because I wanted to focus my attention on consolidating what I'd learned before and try fitting them all together.\
-So I didn't use any external libraries/packages to make things easier, but I was still able to learn and review a lot of things by building this app😊
+So I didn't use any external libraries/packages that could have made the app richer, but I was still able to learn and review a lot of things by building it😊